ZeroPointZ-Org/gh-branch-protector/README.md

 ### Description:

 When a new repository is created within your GitHub Organization - automatically set branch protections of the default branch.
 Initiated from a webhook event, processed by this simple web service, and notified with @ username mention in a new issue.
-The message details the key/value details of the protection parameters.
+The message includes the key/value details of the protection parameters.
 (Default branches assumed to be named `main`)

 ![Issues](/assets/images/gh_issues_detail.png)